 Anyone in an abusive situation knows that trying to get out of the situation can be

-difficult and even dangerous.
+hard and even dangerous.
 This doesn't mean that you don't have choices.
-First,
+First, contact

-contact your local domestic violence organization or the National Coalition Against
+your local domestic violence organization or the National Coalition Against Domestic

-Domestic Violence.
-It provides crisis intervention, information, and referrals to
+Violence.
+It provides crisis intervention, information, and referrals to local organizations.